Rubio testifies on 2027 State Department budget and U.S. priorities

 - What to Watch Next

-- Monitor the House and Senate appropriations markups scheduled for the coming weeks to gauge final funding levels.
+- Track the House and Senate appropriations committee markups on the State Department budget to identify final funding levels and policy riders.

 Perspectives on this story